 2. Reduce generation capacity including those generators waiting on standby, thereby reducing the risk of blackouts where there would not have been enough generation capacity.

-4. Reduce transmission losses.
+5. Reduce transmission losses

-5. Reduce distribution losses.
+6. Reduce distribution losses.

 No fee is payable to join these schemes and your supplier will pay you for reducing demand.
 You have nothing to lose by participating.

-Time of Day tariffs such as Economy 7 are a form of Demand Reduction scheme as they encourage customers to move demand away from peak times, however as these are well known we will not cover these in any detail.
+Time of Day tariffs such as Economy 7 are a simple form of Demand Reduction scheme as they encourage customers to move demand away from peak times, however as these are well known we will not cover these in any detail.

 Demand Flexibility Service